davidzeng0/innertube/cloud/player.md

 - proof of origin token<br>
   body: `.service_integrity_dimensions.po_token`

+Note that setting fields via query or json goes through the proto3 json format translation layer (aka `pfinnertube`), which may add some overhead.
+It is recommended to set all fields from the protobuf itself.

 ## Response

 - playability status: whether or not the video can be played<br>